 Clients come with all kinds of different problems and issues: some have suffered a loss or trauma; some are struggling with relationships; some feel depressed and unfulfilled; some are suffering anxiety; some simply feel stuck.
 In each case, by offering a confidential space and the rare opportunity for real attention to be paid to the individual, I believe that psychotherapy can help.

 My training is in integrative psychotherapy: to me, this is both about integrating different psychotherapeutic approaches and helping a client to integrate the different parts of themselves.
 For all of us, the past influences the present, and exploring this can often be instrumental in moving forward to a more fulfilling life, and a greater sense of being alive.
 Helping clients to feel they have choices is often a key aspect.
 Central to my work is the actual relationship I have with my clients: I offer a non-judgemental, supportive, warm and human context, where any thoughts and feelings can be brought into the room and safely explored together.

-Emily is a practicing Counselling Psychologist and Psychotherapist in the final stages of completing a professional doctorate at the Metanoia Institute, West London.
-Emily began her doctoral training in 2008.
-Emily is a member of the British Psychological Society and abides by their code of ethics.
+Emily is a practising Counselling Psychologist and Psychotherapist with fifteen years of experience working within the NHS and private sector.
+Emily is a member of the British Psychological Society and United Kingdom Council of Psychotherapists and abides by their code of ethics.

 Due to a broad training background, Emily has grounding in various different approaches, which allows her to be flexible in how she works with each individual: